gozsari/Awesome-GNN-based-drug-discovery/Awesome-lists/README.md

 - **[Awesome-Deep-Graph-Anomaly-Detection](https://github.com/XiaoxiaoMa-MQ/Awesome-Deep-Graph-Anomaly-Detection):** Awesome graph anomaly detection techniques built based on deep learning frameworks.
 Collections of commonly used datasets, papers as well as implementations are listed in this github repository.

+- **[Literature of Deep Learning for Graphs](https://github.com/DeepGraphLearning/LiteratureDL4Graph):** This is a paper list about deep learning for graphs.

 ### **Drug Discovery**

 - **[Awesome-drug-discovery-knowledge-graphs](https://github.com/AstraZeneca/awesome-drug-discovery-knowledge-graphs):** A rich repository accompanying the paper on biomedical datasets from a knowledge graph perspective.